LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Introduction

-The canonicity algorithm effectively determines whether two quantum states, each represented by a \limdd node, are equivalent up to single-qubit Pauli operators.
-We proceed as follows to find such a Pauli operator $P = \Pfirst \otimes \Prest$, which maps $\ket\phi$ to $\ket\psi$ and to which we refer as an isomorphism between $\ket\phi$ and $\ket{\psi}$.
-First, we take out one qubit and write the states as, e.g., $\ket\phi = c_0 \ket{0}\ket{\phi_0} + c_1 \ket{1}\ket{\phi_1}$ for complex coefficients $c_0, c_1$.
-Ignoring scalars for now, we then realize that $\Prest$ must map the pair $(\ket{\phi_0}, \ket{\phi_1})$ to either $(\ket{\psi_0},\ket{\psi_1})$ or $(\ket{\psi_1}, \ket{\psi_0})$ (in case $\Pfirst$ is a diagonal or antidiagonal single-qubit Pauli operator, respectively).
+The canonicity algorithm effectively determines whether two $n$-qubit quantum states $\ket\phi,\ket{\psi}$, each represented by a \limdd node $\phi,{\psi}$, are equivalent up to a Pauli operator~$P$, i.e, $\ket\phi = P \ket\psi$, which we call an isomorphism between $\ket\phi$ and $\ket\psi$.
+Here $P = P_n \otimes \dots \otimes P_1$ consists of single qubit Pauli operators $P_i$ (ignoring scalars for now).
+In general, there are multiple choices for $P$, so the goal is to make a deterministic selection among them, to ensure canonicity of the resulting \limdd.
+To do so, we first take out one qubit and write the states as, e.g., $\ket\phi = c_0 \ket{0}\ket{\phi_0} + c_1 \ket{1}\ket{\phi_1}$ for complex coefficients~$c_0, c_1$.
+We then realize that $\Prest = P_{n-1} \dots \otimes P_1$ must map the pair $(\ket{\phi_0}, \ket{\phi_1})$ to either $(\ket{\psi_0},\ket{\psi_1})$ or $(\ket{\psi_1}, \ket{\psi_0})$ (in case $P_n$ is a diagonal or antidiagonal, respectively).
 Hence $\Prest$ is a member of the intersection of the two sets of isomorphisms.
 Next, we realize that the set of all isomorphisms, e.g. mapping $\ket{\phi_0}$ to $\ket{\psi_0}$, is a coset $\pi \cdot G$ of the stabilizer group $G$ of $\ket{\phi_0}$ (i.e. the set of isomorphisms mapping $\ket{\phi_0}$ to itself) where $\pi$ is a single isomorphism $\ket{\phi_0} \rightarrow \ket{\psi_0}$.
 Thus, to find a (canonical) isomorphism between $n$-qubit states $\ket{\phi} \rightarrow \ket{\psi}$ (or determine no such isomorphism exists), we need three algorithms: to find (a) an isomorphism between $(n-1)$-qubit states, (b) the stabilizer group of an $(n-1)$-qubit state (in fact: the group generators, which form an efficient description), (c) the intersection of two cosets in the Pauli group (solving the \textit{Pauli coset intersection problem}).
 Task (a) and (b) are naturally formulated as recursive algorithms on the number of qubits, which invoke each other in the recursion step.
 For (c) we provide a separate algorithm which first rotates the two cosets such that one is a member of the Pauli $Z$ group, hence isomorphic to a binary vector space, followed by using existing algorithms for binary coset (hyperplane) intersection.
 Having characterized all isomorphisms $\ket\phi \rightarrow \ket\psi$, we select the lexicographical minimum to ensure canonicity.
 We emphasize that the algorithm works for arbitrary quantum states, not only stabilizer states.